-Makagif: Great Premium Animated GIFs
+Makagif: Best for Premium Animated GIFs

 While the premium grade GIFs are smooth and more visually appealing than most free GIF makers, the price tag is a little steep.
 Only subscribe if you’re making GIFs everyday.

-GIFCreator: Animated GIFs from Images
+GIFCreator: Make Animated GIFs from Images

 Making Animated GIFs: Best Practices